Christian Miele: Early life and education

 Miele was born in Red Bank, New Jersey on February 28, 1981 to an Italian American father.
 Miele was raised in New Jersey and graduated from St. John Vianney High School, afterwards moving to Maryland to attend Towson University, where he was a member of the Sigma Pi fraternity and earned a Bachelor of Science degree in political science in 2004 and a Master of Arts degree in professional studies in 2008; and Emory University, where he was a member of the Phi Alpha Delta fraternity, served as the president of the Federalist Society for Law and Public Policy Studies, and earned a Juris Doctor degree in 2014.

 Career

 After graduating from Towson, Miele worked as the university's coordinator for fraternity and sorority life from 2006 to 2010.
 While attending Emory, he co-founded and worked as the editor-in-chief for the Emory Corporate Governance and Accountability Review law journal, interned for the U.S. Department of Justice's criminal division, and clerked for Maryland Court of Appeals justice Glenn T. Harrell Jr. Miele was admitted to the Maryland Bar in 2017, after which he worked for injury law firm Pinder Plotkin LLC, first as an associate from 2017 to 2023 and then as a partner since 2023.
-Miele has also worked as a public information officer for the Cecil County government since 2023.

-In 2024, Miele was elected to serve as the 49th Grand Sage (President) of the Sigma Pi Fraternity.